Type of investment

 Alder Therapeutics, founded in 2021 by Kristian Tryggvason, is a newly formed Swedish pre-clinical stage biotech, based on discoveries and IP generated by and licensed from DUKE-NUS Medical School in Singapore and Biolamina (which Kristian co-founded).
 Alder focuses on building a novel cell therapy platform with the best functional cells based on the most simple and robust processes.
-Alder is a virtual company working with leading cell therapy experts around the world, and have established a strategic partnership with sister company NorthX Biologics.
+Alder is a virtual company working with leading cell therapy experts around the world, and have established a strategic partnership with NorthX Biologics.
 Their unique platform, initially focusing on retinal and cardiac cell therapeutic products, will allow for better pluripotent cell therapy treatment for the wider masses.

 Amarna Therapeutics is a Dutch preclinical stage gene therapy company that has developed a novel platform to address a fundamental problem and a known limiting factor of existing platforms.
 Specifically, their platform aims to address pre-existing immunity, which disqualifies a large patient group from current therapies, by developing a non-immunogenic viral vector for gene therapies.
 This innovation also enables multiple dosing without the development of neutralizing antibodies, which is not possible with AAV, and can "rescue" low responders.
 The team is currently conducting IND-enabling animal studies and designing an adaptive clinical trial in patients with haemophilia B, which could have the potential to become a registrational study.

 AnaCardio is a Swedish clinical stage biopharmaceutical company developing novel drugs to treat heart failure, increasing contractility with a unique and proprietary mechanism of action.
-It is based on Professor Lars Lund’s research at Karolinska Institutet on the ghrelin peptide, demonstrating a normalisation of heart function in a proof-of-concept trial in patients without increasing oxygen consumption, arrhythmia, ischaemia, or hypotension.
+It is based on Professor Lars Lund’s research at Karolinska Institutet on the ghrelin peptide, demonstrating an improvement of heart function in a proof-of-concept trial in patients without increasing oxygen consumption, arrhythmia, ischaemia, or hypotension.
 The lead program AC01 is an in-licensed oral peptidomimetic small-molecule being investigated in a phase Ib/IIa clinical study in 2023 in patients with heart failure and reduced ejection fraction.
 If proven successful, AC01 can be recognised as having block-buster potential in an area with a high unmet need.

 Atrogi is a company in clinical phase developing a first-in-class drug for the oral treatment of type 2 diabetes, based on Professor Tore Bengtsson’s research at Stockholm University.
 The lead compound, ATR-258, is a new small molecular compound, targeting the β2-adrenoreceptor (β2-AR) in a novel way, leading to stimulation of glucose uptake in skeletal muscle, independently of the insulin signaling pathway.
-This leads to improvement in glycaemic control with several additional advantageous non-glyceamic effects.
+This leads to improvement in glycaemic control with several additional advantageous non-glycaemic effects.
 A phase 1 trial is ongoing with the lead candidate ATR-258 in healthy volunteers and patients for patients with type 2 diabetes.
 There is large interest from big pharma for a drug with such an effective and competitive profile, with blockbuster potential.

 Alexandra Ekman Ryding